You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 - As soon as you close your laptop at the end of work

-You’re not adding something new to your schedule—you’re piggybacking on something your brain already recognizes.
+Don't think of it as adding something new to your already busy schedule.
+Think of it as piggybacking on something your brain already recognizes and can complete.

 To get started, follow these 3 simple steps: